choral-lang/website/web/_documentation/basics/interaction.md

 A `DiDataChannel` is the interface of a directed channel between two roles, abstracted by `A` and `B`, that can transfer data of type `T`.

 The method `com` takes any subtype of `T` located at `A`, `S@A`, and returns a value of type `S@B`.
-Parameterising data channels over the type of transferrable data (`T`) is important in practice for channel implementors, because they often need to deal with data marshalling.
+Parameterising data channels over the type of transferrable data (`T`) is important in practice for channel implementors because they often need to deal with data marshalling.

 Choral comes with a standard library that offers implementations of our channel APIs for a few common types of channels, e.g., TCP/IP sockets supporting JSON objects and shared memory channels and users can provide their own implementations.